 When the heat of summer starts pushing up the temperature, long blooming sun lovers take the stage.
-Most of these plants would be at home in a meadow, happily mixed with grasses in the sunshine, but they are perfectly suited for the sunny border.
-Whether you are starting a garden from scratch or looking to fill in a spot, any of the plants listed below would be a great addition to your garden design.
+Most of these plants would be at home in a meadow, happily mixed with grasses in the sunshine, but they are also perfectly suited for the sunny border.
+Whether you are starting a garden from scratch or looking to fill in a spot, any of the plants listed below would be a great addition to your landscape.

 #1.
 Becky Shasta Daisy: Pure white petals with yellow center, a must have for the cutting garden.
 (2003 winner)

 #2.
 Moonbeam Coreopsis: Pale butter yellow flowers that are just as pretty at night.
 (1993 winner)